From Pat, some lovely vintage cards of Mother of Pearl (MOP) buttons:

 Excerpts from a larger article in The Argus, 8th June 1954, page 24 are below:

 For some reason they were too coy to name polystyrene.
-The article stated that the local dry-cleaners had been warned by their American counterparts c.1920 about this type of plastic (this would be an error, as polystyrene wasn’t manufactured until around 1931) , and in 1947 America was ceasing production of these buttons.
+The article stated that the local dry-cleaners had been warned by their American counterparts c.1920 about this type of plastic (this was an error, as polystyrene wasn’t manufactured until around 1931) and in 1947 America had ceasing production of these buttons.
 Another article was not so coy:

 I guess that two of the three of “Australia’s largest button manufacturers” were General Plastics and G. Herring, but who did Mr Smith consider was the third?
 Perhaps Bijou?